h5aaimtron/sample_chatWithIdentity/README.md

 # Sample Chat With Identity

 This project includes a sample SignalR server implementation with identity configured (JWT) as well as an Angular 7 client application in their respective folders.
-Requires some basic configuration such as the appsettings.json, setting yoru database connection string, generating your own secret key.
+Requires some basic configuration such as the appsettings.json, setting your database connection string, generating your own secret key.

 # .NET Core Notes